 You may select a network PCP at the time of enrollment or at any other time.
-You can select your PCP by accessing our online Provider and Pharmacy Directory at www.medicarebluekc.com enaptor or coming the plant of contribution your mou
+You can select your PCP by accessing our online Provider and Pharmacy Directory at www.medicarebluekc.com/lps

 Changing your PCP

 You may change your PCP for any reason at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.